Universities, research firm win $2.5B Los Alamos contract

 Following serious concerns about management more than a decade ago, the university formed a consortium with Bechtel and other private companies to become Los Alamos National Security LLC.

-Problems persisted and federal officials announced in late 2015 that the contract wouldn’t be renewed, prompting the bidding process.
+Problems persisted and federal officials announced in 2015 the contract wouldn’t be renewed, prompting the bidding process.